tearitco/SRW-Engine-MV-Public/docs/manual.md

 * setEventLanded event\_id
 Put the specified event into a grounded state.

+* awardSRPoint
+Grants the SR point for the current stage.
+Does not award the point if the SR point is locked for the current stage.
+If the point was newly awarded it automatically displays the reward text and plays a sound effect.

 ## Script commands

 These added commands can be used in Script commands while making event scripts.<br>